Bluehouse-Technology/otter/README.md

 ### Snapshot/Counter

-As a result of the filter snap_count action, 2 ETS tables are used to count events (see snap_count action above) and in the same time store the last span information that has increased the counter.
+As a result of the filter snapshot_count action, 2 ETS tables are used to count events (see snapshot_count action above) and in the same time store the last span information that has increased the counter.
 This can be considered a useful and fairly cheap troubleshooting tool.